jhahspu/roman-numerals/README.md

 # roman-numerals
-simple conversion tool
-.. so I woke up at 1am, thanks to my neighbour, and I put on a classic movie hoping that I'll fall asleep in no time(as usual) and I saw some roman numerals and got the idea for this conversion tool.
+Simple conversion tool.
+Thanks to my neighbour for waking me up at 1am.. so I put on a movie, hoping that I'll fall asleep and saw the MCMLX logo(or whatever it means), and because I always forget how to read beyond 39, I made this tool.. :D
-As for rules:
-- get basic info from wiki
-- NO picking at other solutions
+As for rules: work only with basic info from wiki and NO picking at other solutions.